patrodyne/hisrc-hyperjaxb/README.md

 * Added HyperjaxbMojo properties for Copyable and Mergeable.
 * Compile sources and generate classes for Java release v11 using JDK 17.
 * Replaced `maven.compiler.source/target="11"` with `maven.compiler.release="11"`.
+* Update JAXB dependencies from 3.x to 4.x.

 #### Future